-As automotive companies advance along their digital transformation journeys, they tend to focus on different sorts of projects.
+As financial services companies advance along their digital transformation journeys, they tend to focus on different sorts of projects.
 Watchers are just trying to build a foundation for their digital transformation, so they are unlikely to have the bandwidth to launch mainstay, customer or forefront initiatives.

-As companies reach the explorer stage, they turn their attention to a broader range of initiatives, including such mainstays as RPA, enterprise cloud, and big data and analytics.
-Massive data growth is expected to come from both manufacturing and connected vehicles, which are predicted to eventually generate dozens of terabytes per day.
+As companies reach the explorer stage, they turn their attention to a broader range of initiatives, including such mainstays as big data and analytics, enterprise cloud, and RPA, which helps with repetitive tasks such as opening accounts and following Know Your Customer regulations.

-Explorers can also spend time working on customer initiatives such as content personalization, digital product engineering and digital marketing.
-However, they must still invest time focusing on the basics, including scaling the implementation of core foundational initiatives such as legacy modernization, application programming interfaces (APIs) and business process management (BPM).
+They can also spend time working on customer initiatives such as content personalization, digital product engineering and digital marketing.
+However, explorers must still invest time focusing on the basics, such as scaling the implementation of core foundational initiatives like legacy modernization, application programming interfaces (APIs) and business process management (BPM).

-Automotive visionaries bring many initiatives to scale in the foundation, mainstay and customer categories.
-They are also the only cluster making substantial progress on scaling forefront initiatives such as 3D printing and blockchain technologies, which offer benefits for the auto industry's sprawling supply chain network.
+Financial services visionaries bring many initiatives to scale within foundation, mainstay and customer categories.
+They are also the only cluster making substantial progress on scaling forefront initiatives such as blockchain, originally created for cryptocurrencies but now gaining traction in the mainstream financial services industry.
+That technology is the basis for smart contracts, is used to facilitate international trade and can help verify online identities.